AndersDeath/diary2/000-current.md

 # 14 August - Mittwoch - Yerevan - 692 Tag der Einwanderung - Heat Sunny

 We were walking in the city center today and it was extremely nice and fine.
 I liked it very much.
 It's so cool when people around speak you mothertoung.
 It relief stres and improve the mood in general.
 I can definetely say that Armenia is some kind of rehub after Berlin.
 It's realy cool.
 The only problem that I have to work and live in diferrent time zones that is a little bit annoying.
 I start work too late and stops too late as well.
+It's unfixable issue.